The building is open again - please come to one of our 10am Sunday services (booking required, though)

-*if you need further information regarding the location of an event, please contact the Church Office or Rev Sue and they will be happy to provide additional details.
+*if you need further information regarding the location of an event, please contact the Church Office and Karen will be happy to provide additional details.

 Building Opening for Services

 - see 'Whats On' and 'Sunday Service's for details.

 If you are ill after attending a service in the building and test positive for COVID-19 please tell me as soon as possible.